sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * Then come back here if you want to suffer more through this tutorial to learn something
             * Continue on in next section below

-## The gory details for those who thirst for knowledge
+## Some gory details for those who thirst for knowledge
 * This section goes into more detail on what the code snippet you pasted above does
 * One caveat: I'm not an expert in Lua
     * so take the technical discussion in this section with a bit of grain of salt